arkadius/reliable-http-client/README.md

 }))
 ```

-The example above cause that request/response will be send thru *AMQP* durable queues.
+The example above cause that request/response will be send through *AMQP* durable queues.
 If http service idle for a while and during this we need to restart our app, response message will be delivered to response *AMQP* durable queue.
 But after restart our application won't know what to do with response - in which state was sending actor.
 So we need to also persist state of our actor including acknowledged published requests.
 It can be achived by *ReliableFSM* delivered by this project.